Skip to main content UVA Health logo of UVA Health

 Determining if a Ketogenic Diet is Right for a Patient

 If you or your family thinks the ketogenic diet seems like a viable treatment option, your current neurologist is generally the best place to start.
-That neurologist may refer you to UVA Neurology for a consultation.
+That neurologist may refer you to UVA Health Neurology for a consultation.

 Reply & View Comments Search Submit